 This is a very good example of an NS64 M40 Heer camo, with tan and brown sprayed patterns reminiscent of an Italy or southern Russia

 camo scheme.
 The Heer eagle shield is slightly visible under the paint.
 All components conform with untouched originality to the helmet, with tight pins and commensurate wear overall.
 The name, rank and feldost number also

 show all signs of age and originality to the helmet.
 Overall a cool piece that will make a great combat display in any collection.
-Priced at New Price 2250 USD and includes my certificate of lifetime guarantee of authenticity.
+Priced at Available 2250 USD and includes my certificate of lifetime guarantee of authenticity.

 M-42 Kriegsmarine Helmet

 For sale is an excellent example of an EF62 M42 Kriegsmarine helmet, with bordered KM eagle and medium texture EF schiefergrau